abhriguvansh/intelliquote/README.md

 ---

-To begin running, make sure you have all the technologies required.
+To begin running, make sure you have all the technologies required

 Navigate to the _intelliquote_ folder and run the command